tjfontaine/node-addon-layer/docs/memory.md

 # Memory Management

-::shim_val_s is a thin opaque pointer to a V8 heap object.
-Memory management of ::shim_val_s's is by and large explicit.
-Aside from the noted exceptions below, all returned ::shim_val_s's should be passed to shim_value_release().
+::shim_val_t is a thin opaque pointer to a V8 heap object.
+Memory management of ::shim_val_t's is by and large explicit.
+Aside from the noted exceptions below, all returned ::shim_val_t's should be passed to shim_value_release().
 This will only cleanup any resources the addon layer has allocated.
-Releasing a ::shim_val_s does not indicate to V8 that it may now garbage collect the underlying object.
+Releasing a ::shim_val_t does not indicate to V8 that it may now garbage collect the underlying object.

 ## Local vs Persistent